← Back to Research

 The Compositions That Move You

 Your saved folder isn't random.
-The images you return to, the compositions that stop your scroll, the aesthetics that feel like yours—these aren't accidents of taste.
+The images you return to, the compositions that stop your scroll, the aesthetics that feel like yours — these aren't accidents of taste.
+They're maps.

 Maps of how you navigate power.
 Maps of what makes you feel safe, or charged, or transcendent.
 Maps of how you want to experience intimacy itself.